PhD, Emory University, 2008

 Areas of particular interest include:

-• The relationship between global vertical programs and government health systems
+• The relationship between infectious disease control programs and broader health systems

 • How health systems factors influence vaccine hesitancy

 • The culture and politics of disease eradication programs

 Honors and Awards

 2018-2020 Fulbright-Nehru Academic and Professional Excellence Fellowship, India